 How the Actual Expense Method for Mileage Works

 Using the actual expense method is more in-depth than the standard method.
 First, you will need to determine how many of the miles you traveled were for your business.
 Then you’ll need to find what percent of your total miles that represents.
-For example, if you drove 10,000 miles in 2019 but only 5,000 were for business, then 50% of your miles were business miles.
+For example, if you drove 10,000 miles in a year but only 5,000 were for business, then 50% of your miles were business miles.

 Next, you will add up all your vehicle-related expenses.
 These include: gas, oil, maintenance, car washes, repairs, insurance, etc. To make sure you aren’t missing out on any expenses, it is very important to keep your receipts.
 Once you have a total dollar amount, you will need to multiply this by the percent you calculated.
 In the example above, it was 50%.

 How many miles can you write off as a deduction?